 - Absurdly Sharp Claws: Given Weavile's species, it was to be expected.

-- Badass Adorable: She's portrayed as as much playful as she is violent, complete with grabbing onto and smiling into the camera in one of her introductory animations.
-One of her win animations resembles something a 4-year-old Eddy Gordo might do.
+- Badass Adorable: He's portrayed as being just as playful as he is violent, complete with grabbing onto and smiling into the camera in one of his introductory animations.
+One of his win animations resembles something a 4-year-old Eddy Gordo might do.

-- Bring It: Weavile does this gesture as a taunt in her reveal trailer, and while using the Pokemon Move Taunt, as well.
+- Bring It: Weavile does this gesture as a taunt in his reveal trailer, and while using the Pokémon Move Taunt, as well.

 - Counter-Attack: Has a character-specific one in the form of Taunt, a two-part maneuver.
 For simply hitting Weavile with a move that doesn't pierce Counters, it weakens a foe's Synergy Burst benefits and attack.
 If Weavile connects with the follow-up, it deals damage and drains some of their Synergy gauge.